Soloura/Study/Artificial Intelligence/TimeSeries.md

   * 4.5.
 Debut of the Mamba
     * 4.5.1.
 History of the SSM(State Space Model): RNNs lost their dominance by Transformers due to the limitations in information encapsulation of a context (single vector) in RNN-based encoder-decoder models and the slow training speed.
 The parallelism of the attention mechanism and its ability to focus on all individial pieces of information overcame the limitations of RNNs and demonstrated superior performance.
 Computation complexity, limits the window length, increased memory requirements for processing long sequences.
     * 4.5.2.
 Introduction of the Mamba
     * 4.5.3.
-Applications of the Mamba > Table 10
+Applications of the Mamba > Table 10: Taxonomy and Methodologies of Mamba Models for Time Series Forecasting
       * Embedding and Multi-Scale Learning
         * TimeMachine
       * Channel Correlation Learning